 MAGRR foster families are also known as our Angel Corps.
 They provide a safe, comfortable and stable environment for our Goldens to learn and feel loved.
 The foster period is a crucial step in preparing our Goldens for adoption.
 It is a learning experience for both family and dog.

 You don’t need a big house or a dog training degree to become a foster for MAGRR — just a big heart with plenty of love to share.
 MAGRR’s Foster Care Team is available to offer insight and guidance to new foster families.

-If you are apprehensive about becoming a foster family, there are ways for you to ease into the experience.
+If you are apprehensive about becoming a foster family, consider easing into the experience.

 What is expected of a foster family?

-Note: We won’t place dogs in homes with unaltered pets, as this solicits issues and goes against our mission.
+Note: We won’t place dogs in homes with unaltered pets, as this solicits issues and conflicts with our mission as a rescue organization.

 Have you ever wondered what it would be like to foster a rescued Golden?

 Perhaps you have questions, or the temporal nature of foster dogs being in your home makes the decision seemingly impossible.
 Read the experiences of our own foster families in their own words about what the MAGRR Angel Corps program has meant to them.
-They likely will address some of your questions.
 Please reach out to the Foster Care Team if you wish to learn more about the program.